austinschroeder/angular-learn/README.md

 ## Running Locally

 - Run `npm run server` for a local data server.
-- Run `ng serve` to spin up the local environment.
+- (In a seperate terminal) Run `ng serve` to spin up the local environment.
 - Navigate to `http://localhost:4200/` to interact with the app.

 _Note: Double click on tasks to change the reminder indicator._